-- After a node v (which must have $\ell(v) = n + 1$) made a v can become active again. - \blacktriangleright This happens for every push that v makes to the source. once, v can make at most n pushes to the source. - ▶ As this holds for every node the total number of pushes to the source is at most $\mathcal{O}(n^2)$.
+- ▶ We only show that the number of pushes to the source is at - After a node v (which must have $\ell(v) = n + 1$) made a non-saturating push to the source there needs to be another node whose label is increased from $\leq n + 1$ to n + 2 before v can become active again. - \blacktriangleright This happens for every push that v makes to the source. once, v can make at most n pushes to the source.